Ghazalmir/Campifier/README.md

 # Campifier
-Campifier is a web-based campground suggestion application.
+Campifier is a campground suggestion website.
 With Campifier, you can find new campgrounds, comment your experience and read about the others', or register your own campground and reach more travelers.

 ### Contents:
 * 💡 [Overview](https://github.com/Ghazalmir/Campifier#-overview)